SarraELGHALI/niryo_one_matlab/README.md

  This will bring up the start  screen

 ![connexion window](./screenshoot/connxion_window.JPG)
-<<<<<<< HEAD

 5. Put your <ROBOTIP> in the first text box( it’s the same ip address you used to configure connection between robot and matlab-ros).
 =======
-5. Put your <ROBOTIP> in the first text box( its the same ip address you used to configure connection between robot and matlab-ros).
+6. Put your <ROBOTIP> in the first text box( its the same ip address you used to configure connection between robot and matlab-ros).
 >>>>>>> bd0f7ceea64f465bc0f02597cf6cf29bd2fd45a8
 Put your <WINDOWSPCIP>  in the second text file ( the same you used in section 2.1.3) Click connect to Niryo one button to connect Matlab  to your robot . wait few seconds until the connection is established.
 When the button turned to connected you can start commanding your robot.
-6. Go to arm Command button
+7. Go to arm Command button

 ![command window](./screenshoot/commandwindow1.JPG)

 - You can use Learning Mode button to activate /disactivate learning mode
 - You can use calibrate Motors button to start calibrating motors.
-7. You can send command to your robot :
+8. You can send command to your robot :
  - Enter joints value and click Move joints ,you must see you robot move to the following command.

 ![command window ](./screenshoot/commandwindow2.JPG)

-8. In order to compare the planned and the executed trajectory ,enter joints value, press listen to trajectory button first, and then press Move joints button.
+9. In order to compare the planned and the executed trajectory ,enter joints value, press listen to trajectory button first, and then press Move joints button.
 The application  will work for a few second before presenting you the results of trajectories on plot trajectory window.
 Choose the joint ( form joint 1 to joint 6) you want to plot and you will see a curve graph of the planned ,the real trajectory and the difference between them.